BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: Experiments

-\item \textbf{Spamming}: Spam behavior is mostly observed when users share duplicate and similar content multiple times \cite{Hinesley:2019}, and exploit popular hashtags to promote their irrelevant content, i.e. hashtag hijacking \cite{VanDam:2016}.
+Spam behavior is mostly observed when users share duplicate and similar content multiple times \cite{Hinesley:2019}, and exploit popular hashtags to promote their irrelevant content, i.e. hashtag hijacking \cite{VanDam:2016}.
 We detect both issues and find spam tweets.
-To detect the former, we find near-duplicate tweets by measuring higher than 95\% text similarity between tweets using the Cosine similarity with TF-IDF term weighting \cite{Sedhai:2015}.
+To detect the former, we find near-duplicate tweets by measuring higher than 95\% text similarity between tweets using the Cosine similarity with TF-IDF term weighting.
 To detect the latter, we group popular hashtags into topics, and label a tweet as spam if it contains hashtags from different sets.
+The topics and related keywords are obtained from \cite{Sahinuc:2021}.
 The topics are the BLM movement, COVID-19 pandemic, Korean Music, Bollywood, Games\&Tech, and U.S. Politics.
+Since the number of tweets is large, we can not label the ground truth.
+However, we manually check the results and observe no significant amount of false positives in our preliminary experiments.